 It determines the likelihood of a frontal collision and provides you with visual and audible warnings to apply brakes.

-The system evaluates the distance of your vehicle from the vehicle in front, and if the distance decrease to cautious levels, it warns the driver to slow down with a “BRAKE” message on the dashboard along with an audible beep.
+The system evaluates the distance of your vehicle from the vehicle in front.
+If the distance decreases to cautious levels, it warns the driver to slow down with a “BRAKE” message on the dashboard, along with an audible beep.

 The minimal distance at which the FCW system warns the driver can be set from short, normal, and long in the Driver Assist System Setup on the vehicle’s infotainment system.